Euclid Avenue station (IND Fulton Street Line): Station layout

 This station has four tracks and two island platforms.
-It's the easternmost express station on the IND Fulton Street Line in terms of geographic directions.
+It is the easternmost express station on the IND Fulton Street Line in terms of geographic directions.
 In terms of railroad directions, Euclid Avenue is the line's southernmost express station.
+The C train stops here at all times except late nights, while the A serves the station at all times, running express during the day and local during late nights.
+Euclid Avenue is the southern terminus for C trains; the next stop to the east (railroad south) for A trains is Grant Avenue.
+The next stop to the west (railroad north) is Shepherd Avenue for local trains and Broadway Junction for express trains.
+During late nights, Euclid Avenue is also the northern terminus for shuttle trains from Ozone Park–Lefferts Boulevard, one of the three southern termini of the daytime A train.

 The track walls have the same rectangular eggshell-beige wall tiles as the next three stations west, in contrast to the typical square white tiles seen in the rest of the IND.
 The tile band, however, is a delicate shade of lilac with a violet border.
 The I-beam columns are tiled the same way, along with mini-vertical name tablets reading "EUCLID" along with the two-tone border motif.
-These columns are in pairs at the center of the platforms, though towards each end where the platforms narrow there's only a single row of columns.
+These columns are in pairs at the center of the platforms, though towards each end where the platforms narrow, there's only a single row of columns.
 A crew quarters room is over the railroad south end of both platforms.
 The station has a crossover in the mezzanine along with an active newsstand and elevators to both platforms.

 The station has a control tower at the eastern end of the southbound platform, which monitors trains between Broadway Junction and the station, and controls the interlockings east of Euclid Avenue.
 The tower was the first in the subway system to use the "NX" or "Entrance-Exit" system.
-In this system, the tower utilizes a 12 ft wide, 3.3 ft tall electric light signal board which features a diagram of the nearby stations and track layout.
-It operates on direct current and consists of simple knobs and push buttons to control track switches, as opposed to the previous system which ran on alternating current and required a complicated series of levers.
+In this system, the tower utilizes a 12 ft wide, 3.3 ft tall electric light signal board, which features a diagram of the nearby stations and track layout.
+It operates on direct current and consists of simple knobs and push buttons to control track switches, as opposed to the previous system, which ran on alternating current and required a complicated series of levers.